-Level 3 thinking is rare because it goes against our natural impulses.
-But it’s an extremely valuable skill because it helps you reliably get to the root cause, and see insights invisible to others.
+Level 3 thinking is rare because it goes against your natural impulses.
+But this analytical skill is extremely valuable because it helps you reliably get to the root cause, and uncover hidden insights.
 The best part is that everyone can get there with some guidance, even if you’re not naturally a “numbers person”.

 The aha moment that unlocks Level 3: seeing metrics as part of a connected system that reflects how a product works.
 There is a business equation that describes the whole system.
 The best way to analyze metrics is to develop a disciplined approach to finding that equation.

 Let’s see this in action with a hypothetical scenario.
 This is a common data crisis at work, and often used in analytical interviews.

 Let’s pretend you work at Substack, and noticed that comments on articles have dropped by 25%!
 It’s your first week, and you are nervous.
 How do you investigate?

 - Time frame: over what time frame did this metric change?